fac-12/CourtauldInstitute/README.md

 We are building an app to enhance the volunteer experience at the Courtauld Institute of Art.
 The prototype can be seen here: https://invis.io/M6FOAXI45BJ

+The app is deployed to heroku at https://courtauld.herokuapp.com/ (currently css is only for mobile view, this will be improved)

 ## User stories

 * Volunteers and staffs can see and share up to date information on the digitization project’s progress and upcoming events, etc.